Uniquely Lower Delta

 4. The “single deadliest shot of the Civil War” took place in the Battle of Saint Charles on June 17, 1862.
 Confederate soldiers attacked a large fleet of Union gunboats on the White River and hit the steam drum aboard the USS Mound City, killing nearly 150 soldiers.

-5. Not only is Jones Bar-B-Que Diner in Marianna Arkansas’s only James Beard award-winning restaurant, the Southern Foodways Alliance says it’s the oldest continuously-operated, African-American restaurant in the South.
+5. Not only is Jones Bar-B-Que Diner in Marianna Arkansas’s first James Beard award-winning restaurant, the Southern Foodways Alliance says it’s the oldest continuously-operated, African-American restaurant in the South.
 Any person who enjoys good BBQ owes it a visit.

 6. On the air since 1941, the Peabody Award-winning King Biscuit Time is hailed as the longest-running daily radio show in the U.S. The program was hosted by Blues Hall of Famer "Sunshine" Sonny Payne until his death in February 2018.